roskiecruz/infinite-scroll/README.md

 # Infinite scroll
-This is a template for my personal use.
+A little experiment on the scroll event listener, and lessening API calls.
+Applied some more responsive CSS chops.

 Resources Used:
-- Google Fonts
+- Google Fonts - for site font
-- loading.io
+- loading.io - for loader
-- Unsplash API
+- Unsplash API - for source of free images